awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 | --- | --- | --- |
 |  configuration change  | RDS\-EVENT\-0037 |  The parameter group was modified\.  |

-The following tables shows the event category and a list of events when a DB security group is the source type\.
+The following table shows the event category and a list of events when a DB security group is the source type\.

 **Categories and Events for the DB Security Group Source Type**